 In the special case of asthma, students may administer their own medication with supervision.
+The student is to come to the School Nurse for further Assessment and Care.
 For secondary-school aged pupils, students may be permitted to administer their own medication, assessed on a case-by-case basis with a full risk assessment in place.
 The risk assessment will include plans for where the medication will be stored, as well as the plan if the medication goes missing.
+A second inhaler is to be stored with the school nurse.